Data Controller for SAS: File Uploads¶

 If the excel contains more than one range with the target columns (eg, on different sheets), only the FIRST will be extracted.

 The following should be considered when uploading data in this way:

 - A header row (with variable names) is required

-- Variable names must match the target (not case sensitive).
+- Variable names must match those in the target table (not case sensitive).
 An easy way to ensure this is to download the data from Viewer and use this as a template.